Grisette

 Yeast was pitched almost immediately after the wort reached 84F.

-Aug 25th Fermentation is extremely and there is a large krausen already formed at 7AM.
+Aug 25th Fermentation seems to be extremely active and there is a large krausen already formed at 7AM.

 Refractometer Readings